kuaikuaikim/dface/README.md

 ![mtcnn](http://pic.dface.io/mtcnn.png)

 **If you want to contribute to DFace, please review the CONTRIBUTING.md in the project.We use [Slack](https://dfaceio.slack.com/) for tracking requests and bugs.
-Also you can following the QQ group 681403076**
+Also you can following the QQ group 681403076 or my wechat jinkuaikuai005**

 ## TODO(which you need to develop)